gogoair/react-combo-select/README.md

 React dropdown for select and multiselect

 ## LATEST
 Added dataAttr prop to be used for QE testing.
-Each property can be string on transform function.
+Each property can be a string or a transform function.
 When added to HtmlDOM element attribute will be prefixed with `data-`, like `automation` will become `data-automation`.

 For each dataAttr of type function only one argument is forwarded to that function:
 + wrapper: `Component.props`